 Receiving radio waves from multiple satellites from the same position on orbit enables the experimenters to grasp changes in receiving due to differences in satellite conditions.
 The receivers can get information depending on the rotation of the satellite and the orientation of the antenna mounted on the CubeSats such as strength of radio waves, acquisition rate of packet data, deviation of frequency, change of power, difference of propagation situation.
-STARS-Me is deployed with both satellites connecten and followed by deployment of the tether resulting in the separation of the two satellites.
-Thereafter, a climber will traverse on the deployed tether.
+STARS-Me is deployed with both satellites connected and followed by deployment of the tether resulting in the separation of the two satellites.
+Thereafter, a climber, nicknamed "Miniature Space Elevator", will traverse on the deployed tether.
 The climber having a Bluetooth connection will transmit data to a ground station via a CubeSat of STARS-Me.
 It will be the first time in the world that a climber traverses on a tether between two satellites, and it is planned to gather images of the climber.

 |Type / Application:||Technology|

 |STARS-Me CV||1998-067PQ||22.09.2018||Ta YLP-2||H-2B-304||with HTV 7, HSRC, SPATIUM 1, STARS-Me HT, RSP 00|